 Vietnamese train rules, etiquette, & tips

-– food and drinks are allowed on board and it’s customary to bring your own meals as these are not always readily available onboard.
+– Food and drinks are allowed on board and it’s customary to bring your own meals as they are not always readily available onboard.

 – Smoking is not allowed on the train.